 The only way to get to Isla del Sol is via the glimmering waters of Lake Titicaca.

 Several tour companies in Copacabana offer daily boat services to the island all departing around the same time: 8.30am or 1.30pm.
-Rates may vary slightly depending on which tour company you travel with, but the tickets generally costs around Bs 40 / $6 US return and around Bs 25 / $4 one way.
-You can purchase your ticket from kiosks down on the waterfront or from one of the many tour agencies along Ave 6 de Agosto.
+Rates may vary slightly depending on which tour company you travel with.
+You can purchase your ticket from kiosks down on the waterfront or from one of the many tour agencies in the town.

 From Copacabana it takes one and a half hours to get to Yumani on the south side then a further half hour to get to Cha’llapampa on the north side.
 When purchasing a ticket make sure to check if your boat transfer includes a stop at the side of the island on which you wish to disembark.